 If you are in Southeast Tennessee here are a couple of options for Soil Testing:

 - UTIA University of Tennessee Institute of Agriculture does Soil Testing but you will have to take your own samples.
-The link provides you with information on how to collecting and shipping samples as well as payment instructions.
 Their price is about $25.
-I believe you will have to go to your local county extension office to pick up the special shipping box for this option.
+You will have to pick up the shipping box at your local county extension office for this option.

-So, as you can see the most important part of your lawn program is the soil testing.
-It is necessary to do this first before applying any fertilizers as this will save you valuable time and resources.
+In conclusion, the most important part of your lawn program is the soil testing therefore it should be done before fertilizing as this will save you valuable time and resources.

 Next week we will talk more about lawn maintenance and share our free Bermuda Lawn Management Guide.
 It is what we have personally used for the past 8 years.